b4dpxl/Burp-Repeater-Tab-Highlighter/README.md

 # Burp Repeater Tab Highlighter

-Adds a context menu to a burp tab to change the tab colour.
+Adds a context menu to a Burp Repeater tab to change the tab colour.
 Not persistent.
+Right-click the request/response body, not the tab itself!